danimilani/QLIK_Olympics_Data_Model/README.md

 3. MapCountryName (noc_regions): this table contains the countries and their names

+Please note that you are required to have a Qlik Sense account in order to view the dynamic sheets mentioned in the links below.

 ## Data Model

 These tables are linked to each other using the fields "YEAR" and "LOCATION" as shown in the below image: